Frequently Asked Questions

 It all depends on the setting in which the product will be installed and the needs of the person it is being purchased for.
 These are simply a couple of examples of the options or customizations that may be available with a number of our products.

 Before you decide to rent a stairlift, consider the benefits of purchasing one.
 You'll be happy to know that at Freedom Stairlifts, we guarantee the lowest price in the states of both New Jersey and New York!
 You're not going to find a product of this level of quality at better prices!
 Not only are our prices affordable, we offer life support that is virtually unlimited.
 There is no question too small or too large for our expert representatives.
 For every one of our customers, this premium support is offered.
-Any member of the family can contact us if the person who uses the stairlift is unable or unwilling to communicate.
 We have a five-star Google review and are an accredited A+ business with the BBB, so you know you can depend on us.
-All of that said, at this time, we are not offering rentals.
+However, We understand that stairlifts can be costly so we also offer rentals.
+Contact one of our team members today to find out more about or rental offering.

 The safety of our products, as with most items of this nature, depends largely on the correct usage of the product.
 As long as instructions are followed and all recommended precautions taken, we have some of the safest products on the market.
 One of the reasons our products are deemed such is that the highest quality parts and manufacturing efforts go into each and every one of the items we sell.
 That's why we stand behind every stairlift, elevator, etc. that we sell.
 Many of our products offer a guarantee.
 Our guarantees differ with the item, so be sure to ask a representative.